AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 As you can see, it really wouldn't make sense to specify both :ada:`External_Name` and :ada:`Link_Name` since the semantics of the two conflict.
 But if both are specified for some reason, the :ada:`External_Name` value is ignored.

-Note that :ada:`Link_Name` cannot be specified for :ada:`Intrinsic` subprograms because there is no actual unit being linked into the executable |mdash| intrinsics are built-in.
-In this case you must use the :ada:`External_Name`.
+Note that :ada:`Link_Name` cannot be specified for :ada:`Intrinsic` subprograms because there is no actual unit being linked into the executable, because intrinsics are built-in.
+In this case you must specify the :ada:`External_Name`.

 Finally, because you will see a lot the pragma usage we should go into enough detail so that you know what you're looking at when you see them.

 Pragma :ada:`Import` and pragma :ada:`Export` work almost like a subprogram call.
 Parameters cannot be omitted unless named notation is used.
 Reordering the parameters is not permitted, however, unlike subprogram calls.

-The syntax is as follows.
+The BNF syntax is as follows.
 We show Import, but Export has identical parameters:

 .. code-block:: ada